 A survey of world history in Christian perspective from c.
 1500 to the present.
 This course provides the chronological, geographical, and cultural breadth that serves as a contextualizing vehicle for the liberal arts.
 Attention given to moral issues of history.
-Meets legacy general education requirement.
-Legacy diversity designation.
+Course is offered occasionally.

 HIST 115.
 World Civilization To 1600.
 (4 Credits)

 A study of the ancient Middle Eastern, Mediterranean, and European roots of modern Western civilization through the Renaissance/Reformation era.
 Some attention given to contemporaneous developments in Asia.
 Emphasis is directed towards the identification of the intellectual foundations of the Western traditions in a comparative perspective.
-Meets legacy general education requirement.
+Course is offered occasionally.

 HIST 201.
 Why History?.
 (4 Credits)